Deep Reinforcement Learning for Traveling Purchaser Problems: Bipartite Graph Representation for TPPs

 In the following sections, we will introduce the key DRL components in our framework.
 In this section, we first propose a novel bipartite graph representation for TPPs.
 The bipartite graph representation serves as an important part of the states (Section \ref{State}), which provides the policy network with global information about the TPP instance being solved.

-Similar to existing DRL-based methods for routing problems \citep{r_4, r_5}, a natural and straightforward idea is to represent a TPP instance as a complete or \emph{k-NN} graph, where each market is represented as a node, which is connected to each other, and the product supply information at each market are represented as node features.
+Similar to existing DRL-based methods for routing problems \citep{r_4, r_5}, a natural and straightforward idea is to represent a TPP instance as a complete or \emph{k-NN} graph, where each market is represented as a node, connected to each other, and the product supply information at each market is encoded as node features.
 However, despite containing necessary information for the TPP instance, such representations impose many drawbacks when used in DRL.
 First, the feature dimensions vary with the number of products in the TPP instance being solved.
-For example, considering two features for each product: the available quantity and price, a 50-product instance requires a 100-dimensional feature vector for each node to record these 50 products, while an instance with 100 products would require 200 dimensions.
+Specifically, two features are needed for each product---the available quantity and the price.
+Consequently, a 50-product instance requires a 100-dimensional feature vector for each node to record the supply information for these 50 products, while an instance with 100 products would require 200 dimensions.
 This will lead to a computational mismatch in the forward-propagation of neural networks.
-In other words, a policy network can only be applied on fixed-sized TPP instances, unable to adapt to instances with different sizes even if only one additional product is included, which significantly limits its practical usability.
-Second, the relations between markets and products, such as the substitutions and complementarities in product supply between dif\mbox{}ferent markets, are very important for constructing a low-cost route, but such information is largely ignored in the aforementioned complete or \emph{k-NN} graph representations.
-To address these limitations, we design a novel bipartite graph representation, which is built upon the MILP formulation of TPPs (Section \ref{Problem Formulation}).
+In other words, a policy network can only be applied on fixed-sized TPP instances, unable to adapt to instances with different sizes even if only one additional product is introduced, significantly limiting its practical usability.
+Second, the relations between markets and products, such as the substitutions and complementarities in product supply between dif\mbox{}ferent markets, are very important for constructing a low-cost route.
+However, such dependencies are largely ignored in the complete or \emph{k-NN} graph representations.
+To address these limitations, we design a novel bipartite graph representation, which is built upon the MILP formulation of TPPs.